- This event has passed.

 Invaders!
 Plants, that is…

 September 12, 2019 @ 10:00 am - 12:00 pm

-Join Georges River Land Trust and the St. George Conservation Commission for a walk on the Fort Point Trail in St. George to identify and discuss native and invasive plants found in the midcoast.
+Join Georges River Land Trust and the Knox-Lincoln Soil and Water Conservation District (KLSWCD) for a walk to identify and discuss native and invasive plants at the Ash Point Preserve in Owls Head.
 The walk will help people improve their confidence in identifying the most common and emerging invasive plants and recommendations on how to remove and dispose of them.

 This event is part of our Walks and Talks series, programs about local resources that are open and free to the public.